 Applicants can be Urban Studies majors or minors finishing their 1st, 2nd, or 3rd year of study.
 You may apply if you are a 1st or 2nd year student who is strongly considering a major or minor in Urban Studies.
 Preference will be given to Urban Studies majors.
 We strongly encourages applications from students who are members of groups underrepresented in careers in urban studies fields.
 Recipients of the Gordon Fellowship award may not receive any concurrent funding or compensation for their proposed internships.

-Will be held in the Urban Studies Office (426 McNeil Building, 3718 Locust Walk) on Tuesday, January 28th starting at noon.
-Lunch will be served!
+Will be held in the Urban Studies Office (426 McNeil Building, 3718 Locust Walk) the first week of February.

 Students without a site in mind are encouraged to consult with Elaine Simon to discuss ideas and strategies for identifying a placement.
 Please write to firstname.lastname@example.org to indicate your interest, or with any questions.